H190K/yt-downloader/README.md

 **Transform your YouTube videos into your personal media library with style!** 🚀

 > **Note:** This is **NOT** your basic YouTube downloader.
-We've taken the concept and completely revolutionized it with a stunning interface, intelligent features, and developer-grade functionality.
+I took the concept and completely revolutionized it with a stunning interface, intelligent features, and developer-grade functionality.
 Ready to experience downloading like never before?

 ---